 Planning the years ahead, it is essential to consider the effective and efficient operation of BEREC without forgetting the effect of its activities on the environment.
-Therefore, the strategic objectives should also consider the environmental footprint of BEREC and BEREC Office.
+Therefore, the strategic objectives should also be to consider the environmental footprint of BEREC and the BEREC Office.

-For that purpose, an Expert Networking Group (ENG) on Sustainability has been established and tasked with:
+For that purpose, the BEREC Office Expert Networking Group (ENG) on Sustainability had been established and tasked with:

-- the estimation of the environmental footprint for BEREC / BO's own activities, and - the preparations of proposals for a more environmental friendly BEREC operation by assessing methods for reducing these footprints;
+- the estimation of the environmental footprint of BEREC and the BEREC Office own activities, and - the preparations of proposals for a more environmental friendly operation by assessing methods for reducing these footprints;